|

 I have been recovering at home for these past 2 weeks and I feel great.
 I no longer have chest discomfort unless I sneeze or cough.
 I am only taking one 325 mg aspirin daily and need no other pain medication.
 I am up to 45 minutes on my exercise bike and 40 minutes on my inclined treadmill without any problems.
 I am planning to return to work this coming Monday, January 26th.

-Adam, I wanted to thank you for your heart valve book and blog as they helped me greatly to prepare for surgery and the recovery process.
+Adam, I wanted to thank you for your book and blog as they helped me greatly to prepare for surgery and the recovery process.
 It was extremely helpful to read the stories of others going through the same ordeal.

 Keep up your great work!